Yury Chernavsky: Work in Germany

-Since 1990, Chernavsky had been working in Berlin, Germany, where he has established in 1993 a record company "How's that" Music Gmbh with the known hit maker Bruce Hammond.
-Hits created by this company, including the Mark'Oh project with songs "Love Song", "Tears Don’t Lie" and others, held the first place in the Top Hot 100 European charts for one and a half year.
+From 1990, Chernavsky worked in Berlin, Germany, where he established in 1993 a record company "How's that" Music Gmbh with the known hit maker Bruce Hammond.
+Hits created by this company, including the Mark'Oh project with songs "Love Song", "Tears Don’t Lie" and others, held the first place in the Top Hot 100 European charts for one and a half years.
 At the same time, Chernavsky, with his partners Bruce Hammond Earlam, Douglas Wilgrove and Pikosso Records company, was involved as a producer and composer in recording Beyond the Banana Islands and Magic Tour albums, which were released in Europe and Russia.
 Those were the first albums of his produced with German, Russian and U.S. performers.

 Work in Hollywood

-In the 1994, Chernavsky moved to work in Hollywood, where he established a company, LA 3D Motion, with his older son Damon.
+In 1994, Chernavsky moved to work in Hollywood, where he established a company, LA 3D Motion, with his older son Damon.
 Damon worked with intense computer graphics technology, CGI, in video movie industry.
 Chernavsky was a producer for his son who later, on his 18th birthday, received recognition on the MTV Awards for the best music-video of the year.
 He was awarded for his work on "Get Down" by Backstreet Boys, and he also worked for groups 'N Sync, The Boys, Rod Stewart, Tupac Shakur, Dance Jam, etc. Damon's creative team works as experts and masters in the computer Movie FX with many companies in Hollywood.
 He also worked with independent corporate FX groups such as Digital Domain leading by worldwide known movie director James Cameron (The Terminator, True Lies, Titanic) and others companies.
 Currently, Damon is a co-owner of the Hollywood 3D FX studio Red Square Studios.

-As an Executive Producer, Chernavsky was a contributor to Dance Jam Project, Hollywood, CA. He maintains close relations with the musical family clans of Dionne Warwick – Damon Elliott, the Jackson family – Jermaine Jackson, companies and recording studios Red Square Studios, Track Records, Ambience Music Group, Pikosso Records, EMI, SONY, etc. He continues traveling and experimenting in the field of international music business with young American and European singers and musicians (in the style of R&B and rap), movie actors, and directors.
+As an Executive Producer, Chernavsky was a contributor to Dance Jam Project, Hollywood, CA. He maintained close relations with the musical family clans of Dionne Warwick – Damon Elliott, the Jackson family – Jermaine Jackson, companies and recording studios Red Square Studios, Track Records, Ambience Music Group, Pikosso Records, EMI, SONY, etc. He continued traveling and experimenting in the field of international music business with young American and European singers and musicians (in the style of R&B and rap), movie actors, and directors.

-In the present time
+Later career

-Chernavsky works on major projects in the USA and Europe to developing Russian performers, advancing new ideas on the world market, and selecting young European professional artists (e.g., a Fox group / Pikosso Records "Hollywood Dreams V. 2") and famous martial arts fighters to present their skills at international entertainment levels.
+Chernavsky worked on major projects in the US and Europe developing Russian performers, advancing new ideas on the world market, and selecting young European professional artists (e.g., a Fox group / Pikosso Records "Hollywood Dreams V. 2") and famous martial arts fighters to present their skills at international entertainment levels.

-He also teaches master classes on vocals and sound engineering.
+He also taught master classes on vocals and sound engineering.

+Death

+Chernavsky died on 29 September 2025, at the age of 78.